John Cooper (Tennessee politician)

-John Cooper (born October 15, 1956) is an American businessman who is the mayor of Nashville, Tennessee.
-A Democrat, he served as a councilman at-large on the Metropolitan Council of Nashville and Davidson County from 2015 until 2019.
-He is the brother of former U.S. Representative Jim Cooper, who represented Tennessee's 5th congressional district, which was based in Nashville.
+John Cooper (born October 15, 1956) is an American businessman who was the mayor of Nashville, Tennessee from 2019 to 2023.
+He served as a councilman at-large on the Metropolitan Council of Nashville and Davidson County from 2015 until 2019.
+A member of the Democratic Party, he is the brother of former U.S. representative Jim Cooper, who represented Tennessee's 5th congressional district, which was also based in Nashville.
+He is also the son of former governor and U.S. Ambassador to Peru Prentice Cooper.
+Cooper refused to seek reelection in 2023.

 Education and early career

-Cooper was born in Nashville and raised in Shelbyville, Tennessee.
-Cooper earned his bachelor's degree from Harvard University, and his Master of Business Administration from Vanderbilt University in 1985.
+Cooper was born in Nashville, the third and youngest son of former governor Prentice Cooper, and raised in Shelbyville, Tennessee.
+He earned his bachelor's degree from Harvard University, and his Master of Business Administration from Vanderbilt University in 1985.
 He worked in finance for Shearson Lehman Brothers on Wall Street, before returning to Nashville to work in real estate development in Williamson County, Tennessee.